A Holistic Survey of Wireless Multipath Video Streaming: Scheduling, Resilience, and Path Selection

 \subsection{Which is the best path to send the packet?}

-{ } Before discussing how could select the proper path to transfer the packet, it is worthwhile to mention that using many paths for data transmission does not always lead to better QoE, since many paths for video delivery make large overheads due to parallel connections~\cite{habib2016past}.
-According to~\cite{mitzenmacher2001power}, it is possible to achieve maximum multipath benefits with just using two paths by using a proper scheduling strategy.
+{ } {Before discussing how to select the proper path to transfer the packet, it is worth mentioning that using many paths for data transmission does not always lead to better QoE since many paths for video delivery make large overheads due to parallel connections~\cite{habib2016past}.} According to~\cite{mitzenmacher2001power}, it is possible to achieve maximum multipath benefits { by} just two paths when using a proper scheduling strategy.

 The simplest scheduling strategy is Round Robin~\cite{li2016multipath}.
 This strategy sorts paths and sends data to the next available path in circular order without taking into account the heterogeneous paths' characteristics.
-In Round Robin strategy, slow channels would be overloaded while fast channels remain underutilized (e.g., CMT~\cite{iyengar2006concurrent}).
+In Round Robin strategy, slow channels would be overloaded while fast channels remain underutilized~(e.g., CMT~\cite{iyengar2006concurrent}).

-Obviously, scheduling strategies that are aware of path characteristics (e.g., RTT, packet loss rate) generate wiser scheduling decisions.
-These strategies generally referred to path-aware scheduling strategies.
-For example, Weighted Round Robin (WRR)\nomenclature{WRR}{Weighted Round Robin} is a scheduling strategy which assigns weight to each path.
+Obviously, scheduling strategies that are aware of path characteristics~(e.g., RTT, packet loss rate) generate wiser scheduling decisions. {These strategies are generally referred to as path-aware scheduling strategies.} For example, Weighted Round Robin~(WRR)\nomenclature{WRR}{Weighted Round Robin} is a scheduling strategy { that} assigns weight to each path.
 Weight shows path capability regarding available bandwidth/delay/packet loss rate.
-This way, data distribution is proportional to the path transmission capability (e.g., MPTCP and FRA-JSCC~\cite {wu2013joint}).
-Earliest Delivery Path First (EDPF) is another scheduling strategy that estimates the delivery time of each packet over each path.
-Then, the packets are transmitted over the fastest path in order to prevent from missing their deadlines and minimizing packet-reordering (e.g., BAG~\cite{chebrolu2006bandwidth} and MPLOT~\cite{sharma2008mplot}).
+This way, data distribution is proportional to the path transmission capability~(e.g., MPTCP and FRA-JSCC~\cite {wu2013joint}).
+Earliest Delivery Path First~(EDPF) is another scheduling strategy that estimates the delivery time of each packet over each path.
+Then, the packets are transmitted over the fastest path to prevent missing their deadlines and minimizing packet-reordering~(e.g., BAG~\cite{chebrolu2006bandwidth} and MPLOT~\cite{sharma2008mplot}).

-Finding End-to-End path capability of real-time video traffic communication leads to estimate path quality or path reliability{~\cite{afzal2018novel},}~\cite{wu2016bandwidth,wu2016streaming,xu2013cmt}.
-Therefore, scheduling strategy could map higher priority packets to the more reliable or qualified paths (assume that it is a combination of content-aware and path-aware scheduling strategy).
+Finding end-to-end path capability of real-time video traffic communication leads to estimate path quality or path reliability{~\cite{afzal2018novel},}~\cite{wu2016bandwidth,wu2016streaming,xu2013cmt}.
+Therefore, scheduling strategy could map higher priority packets to the more reliable or qualified paths~(assume that it is a combination of content-aware and path-aware scheduling strategy).